sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 We shall try to ask worthy questions:

 >_When do we call a kind of knowledge mathematical?
 How does mathematical knowledge grow?
 What is mathematical progress?
-Whatm akes some mathematical ideas (or theories) better than others?
+What makes some mathematical ideas (or theories) better than others?
 What is mathematical explanation? etc_

 I believe in epistemological anarchism, that is, if needed, we have to be receptive to ideas from the most disparate and apparently far-flung domains, even at the price of losing the comfort of our nests.